rrooggiieerr/homeassistant-xyscreens/README.md

 ## Star this repository

 Help other Home Assistant users find this integration by starring this repository.
-Click **⭐ Star** on the top right of the GitHib page.
+Click **⭐ Star** on the top right of the GitHub page.

 ## Support my work